-The Downtown area of New York City is one that is frequented by tourists because of the many shopping, dining and entertainment options that are found here.
+Lower Manhattan also referred to as Downtown New York, is one that is frequented by tourists because of the many shopping, dining and entertainment options that are found here.
 There are many markets like Battery Place Market, from where to buy local produce.
 Those who love exclusive brands will find many of their favorite stores like Abercrombie & Fitch and Aldo.

 The South Street Seaport is an architectural excerpt from the city's long and eventful history, its cobblestone streets flanked on either side by some of downtown Manhattan's oldest commercial buildings.
 The Historic District is centered around the point where Fulton Street ends at the East River, an enchanting collection of 19th-century buildings and warehouses that stands in stark contrast to the skyscrapers of the adjacent Financial District.
 The neighborhood's history as a bustling port resonates in its distinctive, nautical character, lending the restaurants and cafes that cluster here a jovial vibe.
 A bevy of shops and quaint boutiques also make this a top-notch shopping destination, with the mall at Pier 17 as the epicenter of the South Street Seaport's offer.
 Sweeping views of the East River and the Brooklyn Bridge await at Pier 15, while antique ships bob at the port by the museum.
 Also of interest are the Titanic Memorial Lighthouse and the old Fulton Fish Market.